TomSeldon/gulp-gjslint/README.md

 ## Known issues:

-* No error handling for when `closure-linter-wrapper` blows up.
+* Poor handling for when `closure-linter-wrapper` blows up.
 * Limitation of `closure-linter-wrapper` where errors are not returned when a file fails with a large number of errors.
 The task will still output the names of the failed file(s) and the number of errors, but not the errors themselves.